 - Additional Details Tab – Specifications are given additional context.
 Technical terms are given laymans’ explanations.
 Technical terms are turned into easy-to-understand regular language.

 - Useful sub-headings – The writer has created several useful sub-headings.
-These serve to break up the blocks of text, and to encapsulate one idea into each section.
+These serve to break up the blocks of text and to encapsulate one idea into each section.
 The sub-headings will often also contain good keywords.
-In this example they are selling a television and so use words such as “picture” and “3D”.
+In this example, they are selling television and so use words such as “picture” and “3D”.

 - Explanation of technical terms – The writer uses each paragraph to discuss one aspect of the product.
 The aspect is then further elaborated upon, and non-technical terms are used.